 This post may include affiliate links or compensated content.
 Click here for our disclosure policy

-Are you interested in finding virtual assistant jobs from home, but are worried the field is crowded with more experienced VAs?
+Are you interested in finding typing, data entry and other virtual assistant jobs from home, but are worried the field is crowded with more experienced VAs?
 While it’s true there are a lot of virtual support workers out there, the need for help continues to grow, giving you opportunities to break into the field.

 Below you’ll find information on what virtual assistants do, plus a list of over 50 places you can find virtual assistant jobs from home, including transcription and data entry.